-Please note: Both Long Day Care and Occasional Care attract Child Care Subsidy (CCS) for eligible families.
-It is the responsibility of families to register and manage their CCS entitlement otherwise full fees may apply.
+Please note: Long Day Care services attract Child Care Subsidy (CCS) for eligible families.
+It is the responsibility of families to register and manage their CCS entitlement otherwise, full fees may apply.

-To be eligible to attend a 4-Year-Old Kindergarten service, your child must be four years old by 30 April the year they start kindergarten.
-You can register the year before your child is eligible to attend via our KEYS Online portal (accessible via the Knox City Council website).
-KEYS also allows families to view offers of kindergarten places and pay fees.
+To be eligible to attend a Kindergarten service, your child must be three or four years old by 30 April, the year they start kindergarten.
+You can register the year before your child is eligible to attend via the Knox Council Website.

-Children attend either 3 sessions of 5 hours or 2 sessions of 7 1⁄2 hour sessions, both totalling 15 hours of kindergarten per week.
-Preferences can be confirmed through KEYS and places are confirmed in August of the year prior to commencing.
+3-year-old children attend one (1) session of five (5) hours a week, and 4-year-olds children have the option of three (3) sessions of five (5)hours or two (2) sessions of 7 1⁄2 hours, totalling 15 hours of kindergarten per week.
+Preferences can be nominated during the registration process, and places are confirmed in August of the year prior to commencing.

-Children can also attend 4-Year-Old Kindergarten in a Long Day Care setting at Knox Children and Family Centre - Wantirna South and Knox Children and Family Centre - Bayswater.
+Children can also attend Funded Kindergarten in a Long Day Care setting at Knox Children and Family Centre Wantirna South and Knox Children and Family Centre - Bayswater

 Council offers a variety of support services for families.
-Additional Services include Preschool Field Officers (support for children in kindergartens accessing state funded Kindergarten Program), Enhanced MCH service, Breast Feeding Support and parent education and support.
+Additional Services include Preschool Field Officers (support for children in kindergartens accessing state funded Kindergarten Programs), Enhanced MCH service, Breast Feeding Support and parent education and support.
 Please discuss these services further with your MCH Nurse or Educator.

-Priority of access
+Priority of Access

-The State Government Priority of Access Guidelines must be followed by approved kindergarten providers to allocate kindergarten places.
+Approved kindergarten providers must follow the State Government Priority of Access Guidelines to allocate kindergarten places.

-The registration and enrolment process for 4-Year-Old Kindergarten places (both sessional and Long Day Care) applies a Priority of Access points-based system to ensure a fair and equitable enrolment system, as outlined in the Funded Kindergarten Policy.
+The registration and enrolment process for Kindergarten places (both sessional and Long Day Care) applies a Priority of Access points-based system to ensure a fair and equitable enrolment system, as outlined in the Funded Kindergarten Policy.